geowarin/geowarin.github.io/content/post/c-sharp-codestyle/index.md

 I know that most C# devs will be horrified by my personal code style but this is irrelevant.
 What's important is to have a code style and be consistent.

-I now have an `.editorconfig` file that I can drop in my projects and is applied automatically when I format my code.
+I now have an `.editorconfig` file that I can drop in my projects.
+It is applied automatically when I format my code.

 This is enough for my side projects, but there are other tools that might be interesting